DSS to terrorists, sponsors: Desist from atrocities or be crushed

 “Overall, citizens and residents are advised to cooperate with security and law enforcement agencies for lasting peace in the country.
 They should be wary of efforts designed from within and outside the shores of the country to misdirect or use them to undermine public order.
 Therefore, they should exercise caution in the way and manner they may conduct their affairs during the festivities and beyond.

-Turning to the detained leader of the Indigenous People of Biafra, Nnamdi Kanu, the DSS spokesman said it was untrue that the man was being denied of his rights in its facility.
+On the detained leader of the Indigenous People of Biafra, Nnamdi Kanu, IPOB, the DSS spokesman said it was untrue that he was being denied of his rights in its facility.

 Afunanya said: “On IPOB and the alleged ill-treatment of its detained leader, the Service has, without any fear of contradiction, applied restraint in making public statements over the matter.
 The reason is simply because it avoids joining issues especially over a matter that is sub-judice.
 But for the sake of transparency and democratic accountability, the Service has decided to make some clarifications.